freesouls-cc/freesouls.cc/_essays/04-lawrence-liang-free-as-in-soul.md

 portrait: http://flickr.com/photos/joi/564334544/
 image: https://farm2.static.flickr.com/1236/564334544_6a7fab5836.jpg
 bio: >
-  Lawrence Liang is an Indian legal researcher and lawyer of Chinese descent, based in the city of Bangalore, who is known for his legal campaigns on issues of public concern.
-He is a founder of the Alternative Law Forum, and, as of 2006, has emerged as a prominent spokesperson against concepts like "intellectual property".
+  Lawrence Liang is a legal researcher and lawyer based in the city of Bangalore, who is known for his legal campaigns on issues of public concern.
+  He is a co founder of the Alternative Law Forum and by 2006 had emerged as a spokesperson against the politics of "intellectual property".
   He is the author of A Guide to Open Content Licenses.
 source: From Wikipedia, the free encyclopedia
 links:
     - name: website